vincentdegheyndt/projet-6-todolist/README.md

 # projet-6-todolist

-Toujours en cours.

-il reste :

-    - sauvegarder les changements d'états
-    - rajouter le drag and drop
-    - améliorer le css
+Project working.

-Un grand merci à Frédérick Van Isschot et Corentin Deblock pour leur aide précieuse.
+A big thank you to Frédérick Van Isschot and Corentin Deblock for their invaluable help;

-# Instructions originales de Becode :
+#  Original Instructions from Becode in french:

 # To-do list, en php